ROSELYN HOUSE SCHOOL / THE RHISE SERVICE

 CONFISCATION OF INAPPROPRIATE ITEMS |

-There are two sets of legal provisions which enable school staff to confiscate items from pupils:
+There are two sets of legal provisions which enable school staff to confiscate items from students:

 2) Power to search without consent for “prohibited items” including:

-Weapons and knives and extreme or child pornography must always be handed over to the police, otherwise it is for the teacher to decide if/when to return a confiscated item.
+Weapons and knives and images of child sexual abuse must always be handed over to the police, otherwise it is for the teacher to decide if/when to return a confiscated item.

 More detailed advice on confiscation and what must be done with prohibited items found as a result of a search is provided in ‘Screening, Searching and Confiscation – advice for head teachers, staff and governing bodies.
 See Associated Resources section below for a link to this document.